pydantic/pydantic/docs/index.rst

 `PEP 526 <https://www.python.org/dev/peps/pep-0526/>`_ extended that with syntax for variable annotation in python 3.6.

 *pydantic* uses those annotations to validate that untrusted data takes the form you want.

+There's also support for an extension to `dataclasses <https://docs.python.org/3/library/dataclasses.html>`_ where the input data is validated.

 Example: